Rectangle condition and its applications: Rectangle condition on the -bridge sphere for a -bridge decomposition of a knot

 \end{proof}

-Now, we will discuss how to check whether or not a link in $3$-bridge positions is a $3$-bridge link.
-To do so, first, we want to parameterize the boundaries of essential disks in $B^3-\tau_i$ in the upcoming section.
+Now, we will discuss how to check whether or not given two pants decompositions satisfy the rectangle condition.
+First of all, we parameterize the boundary of an essential disk in $B^3-\tau_i$ in Section~\ref{B4}.